akayomov/automation-framework-ruby/README.md

 # Ruby Automation Framework

 An example and boilerplate for Automation Framework based on Ruby (not RoR).
-In mostly cases I'll be using this skeleton for building automation...
+In mostly cases I'll be using this skeleton for building automation on Ruby...

 #### Example
 An example shows a partial testing of todoist.com application.
 There are two specs implemented to display posibilities: